rust-stuco/lectures/week6/modules_testing.md

 # Testing Equality

-Rust also provides a way to check equality between two values.
+Rust also provides a way to check equality between two values with `assert_eq!`.

 ```rust
 #[test]